199ocero/Developer-Portfolio/README.md

 # Developer Portfolio

-Open source portfolio that can be use by any developers built from Nuxt.js and Tailwind CSS.
+Portfolio template that can be use by any developers built from Nuxt.js and Tailwind CSS.